1963–64 Port Vale F.C. season: Third Division

-The pre-season saw manager Freddie Steele spend unprecedented sums of money – though Vale's spending was insignificant to the standard of many of their rivals.
+The pre-season saw manager Freddie Steele spend unprecedented sums of money, though Vale's spending was insignificant to the standard of many of their rivals.
 Steele brought in Northern Ireland international Billy Bingham from Everton for £15,000; Albert Cheesebrough from Leicester City for another £15,000; as well as Walsall's Tim Rawlings for £4,000.
-Chairman Tom Talbot approved of these signings despite the club's financial problems.
+Chairman Tom Talbot approved these signings despite the club's financial problems.
 The club also took a tour of Northern Ireland, though a friendly with Benfica (arranged to match rivals Stoke City's match with Real Madrid) was cancelled due to fixture congestion.
+Manager Freddie Steele reverted the black and amber striped shirts of recent seasons to black and white as he felt it was a more "manly-looking outfit".

 The season opened with a 1–0 defeat to Shrewsbury Town at Gay Meadow.
 This was followed with two victories, including a 4–1 win over Bristol City in which Tony Richards bagged a hat-trick.
-After another three poor away games came a 3–0 win over Brentford in which Cheesebrough scored a hat-trick, and a 4–0 win over nearby Crewe Alexandra in front of 17,118 fans.
+After another three poor away games came, followed by a 3–0 win over Brentford in which Cheesebrough scored a hat-trick, and a 4–0 win over nearby Crewe Alexandra in front of 17,118 fans.
 Richards sustained a bad leg injury in this win over Crewe.
-In the beginning of October, Steele bought winger Ron Smith from Crewe for £6,500.
+In the beginning of October, Steele bought "robust and direct" winger Ron Smith from Crewe for £6,500.
 Vale improved as a consequence, and three successive victories followed, leaving Vale in fifth spot.
-However with Richards' return came a downturn in form, as Vale's impressive strikers failed to find the net in a run of one win in nine league games.
-This one win was a 1–0 victory over struggling Barnsley at Vale Park, though a subsequent pitch invasion by youths emphasised a growing hooligan culture that would plague the club and the sport itself for decades.
+On 12 October, Vale recorded a 4–1 victory over Southend United.
+A 2–1 win at Wrexham a week later brought Vale up to fifth in the table.
+However, with Richards' return came a downturn in form, as Vale's impressive strikers failed to find the net in a run of one win in nine league games.
+This one win was a 1–0 victory over struggling Barnsley at Vale Park.
+However, a subsequent pitch invasion by youths emphasised a growing hooligan culture that would plague the club and the sport itself for decades.
+One youth was arrested for throwing a cup at goalkeeper Alan Hill.
+Unrelated to the violence, Cheesebrough left the field injured and subsequently required a cartilage operation.